 Acquire a Broad Range of Concepts and Tools

-Our curriculum acquaints students with a broad range of concepts and tools in modern mathematics.
+Salve Regina's curriculum acquaints students with a broad range of concepts and tools in modern mathematics.
 Coursework fosters an understanding and appreciation of the discipline, strengthens students’ powers of abstract reasoning and develops their ability to examine and discover structures and patterns.

 We offer both a major and minor in mathematics, along with courses that satisfy Core Curriculum requirements and mathematics components of other academic programs at the University.
 Students may also choose to double major in mathematics and secondary education, which prepares them to apply for Rhode Island teacher certification for grades 7-12.